wp-plugins/virtual-keyboard/readme.txt

 Contributors: phpaid, grx3
 Donate link: http://phpaid.org/

 For all text inputs on the pages you will get a keyboard so you can click instead of using the keyboard.

-This was built using javascript from greywyvern and I added all the nessacary compontents to work with any wordpress installation.
+This was built using javascript from and I added all the nessacary compontents to work with any wordpress installation.

 == Installation ==